cemalec/cemalec.github.io/_posts/2019-07-24-NeuralNets.md

 grads['b2'] += 2*reg*b2
 ```

 And that's it!
 An important point here is that we could speed up our computation because *we already calculated a bunch of values we used in the loss*.
 There is no fundamental reason I know of that it has to be this way.
-Not all derivatives look like their original function, $e^x$ is the only function with this explicit property.
+Not all derivatives look like their original function, $$e^x$$ is the only function with this explicit property.
 Also, the chain rule does not tell you exactly how to break up a derivative into smaller parts.
 Sometimes there's one way that is obviously easier, but this may not be true with complex derivatives.

 This is all to say, that back-propagation in and of itself does not calculate gradients efficiently.
 You have to make good choices!
 Your goal should be to use gradients where you use as many of the forward pass values as possible to calculate the backward-pass.